p-lau/rhythm-game/src/posts/development-blog-1.md

 ![Perforce logo](https://www.perforce.com/themes/custom/themekit/logo.svg)

-We've also been able to set up a version control system called [Perforce](https://www.perforce.com/), and we're ready to implement the audiovisual assets into our game! our lead developer [Alex](/about), will be the one managing the version controls for us.
+We've also been able to set up a version control system called [Perforce](https://www.perforce.com/), and we're ready to implement the audiovisual assets into our game!
+Our lead developer [Alex](/about), will be the one managing the version controls for us.